krzyzanowskim/AES256CBC/README.md

 ### What about the initial vector?

 You don’t need to worry about the important initial vector which is required to make AES-256 much more secure.
 AES256CBC automatically generates a random initial vector for you and adds it to the start of the encrypted string.
 During decryption AES256CBC reads the first 16 characters of the encrypted string and uses them as initial vector to decrypt the remaining encrypted string.

+### Where is it used?

+The framework is used in multiple projects of [SwiftyBeaver](https://github.com/SwiftyBeaver) and was developed in cooperation with Marcin Krzyżanowski from [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift).

 ## Contact & Contribute